pritesh-ranjan/smt_installer/README.md

 # smt_installer

 A shell script installer for statistical machine translation tools like mosesdecoder, moses2, giza++, irstlm, srilm, indic nlp library.
-This script uses "dialog" for its terminal based graphical user interface.
+This script uses "dialog" for its terminal based graphical user interface and zenity for its file chooser dialog-box.
 All linux packages are installed using apt-get only.

 The installer is highly configurable and comes with the following options:
     1. Default: Only Moses, giza-pp, boost and irstlm installation